Quick facts of Astros rising star Alex Bregman

 Bregman's family has long been associated with the game of baseball.
 His grandfather served as general counsel for the Washington Senators in the 1960s.
 He was instrumental in the move to bring that franchise to north Texas.
 The relocated team is known today as the Texas Rangers.

-Alex's father and brother were actually scholarship players for the University of New Mexico baseball team.
+Alex's father and uncle were actually scholarship players for the University of New Mexico baseball team.

 Bregman's experience with the diamond started at age 4.
 In his first tee-ball game, Bregman turned his first unassisted triple play.